 - Riders - educate riders on their responsibilities to their environment and community by riding responsibly, obeying traffic rules on the road, being respectful, etc.

 - Mechanics & Gear - promoting street legal motorcycles that adhere to the Alberta Traffic Safety Act, promoting proper riding gear as a safety measure to all riders including proper and approved helmets, jackets, boots, pants and gloves.

-Alberta is the only province in Canada that does not celebrate motorcycle awareness month in May - we do in July.
-This means that there is no safety, awareness or education for the first two months that the majority of the riders return to the roads.
-In 2015 alone that resulted in 208 accidents and six fatalities in Edmonton.
-Two of those fatalities were caused by left hand turning vehicles who did not see the rider.
+Alberta has been the only province in Canada that does not celebrate motorcycle awareness month in May - we do in July.
+This means that there has been no safety, awareness or education for the first two months that the majority of the riders return to the roads.
+In 2015 that resulted in 208 accidents and six fatalities in Edmonton alone, much higher stats province wide.
+Two of those Edmonton fatalities were caused by left hand turning vehicles who did not see the rider.
 Further to that, the view on the motorcycle community has taken a turn for the worse with thanks to targeted laws pitting society against those "noisy bikers" even if they aren't.
 The entire community was painted with the same brush.
-It has turned into a scary time on Edmonton roads and we would like to change that for the better.
+It has turned into a scary time on Alberta roads and we wanted to change that for the better.

-When it comes to radio support, Edmonton is fortunate to have many on air personalities who ride further to those we listed above.
+When it comes to radio support, we are fortunate to have many on air personalities who ride.
 All stations agreed to have their rider on air personalities create a personalized awareness message that they will run.
-For the stations that do not have an on air personality who rides, they have agreed to air the generic radio version of our PSA that has been voiced by the amazingly talented Dan Tucek.
-In fact that is Dan's voice that you will hear on the television version as well.
+For the stations that do not have an on air personality who rides, they have agreed to air the generic radio version of our PSA that has been voiced by a few very talented professional voices.

 To help spread awareness for safety on our roads, please share these messages.

 Click here for a direct link to our YouTube Channel.